gamer2810/supreme-adventure/_posts/2025-02-11-llm-study-notes.md

 As you will see below, the model is enhanced by human experts' labelling.

-Therefore, it finds what human experts will most likely say when presented with user's input.
+It finds what human experts will most likely say when presented with user's input.

 Hence, the model is not **CRAFTING** its own answer.